MariaGarzon/PyBer_Analysis/README.md

 ## Project Overview

-A Python-based ride sharing company requested an analysis that showcased the relationship betweeen the type of city (Rural,Urban & Suburban), the number of drivers, riders, and averafe fares, and percentage of total fares, riders and drivers by type of city.
+Pyber a ride sharing company requested an analysis that showcased the differences betweeen the three types of of cities (Rural,Urban & Suburban) where the company operates.
+The main areas of focus here were the number and percentages of drivers, riders, and averafe fares by type of city using python's pandas, numpy, and matplotlib libraries.
 This was used to help determine affordability for under served neighborhoods.

-In this analysis, a multiple-line graph was used to display the average fare per week for each type of city.

 ## Resources
 Data Sources: